 It is assumed that when a disaster condition applies, an NG-RAN node of a PLMN without a disaster condition becomes a shared RAN node between the PLMN without a disaster condition and a PLMN where a disaster condition applies.
 See Solution #9 for the details.

 The UE can perform the registration procedure to the same PLMN using currently available means via the shared RAN and the 5GCN of the PLMN where a disaster condition applies.

-Editor's note: It is FFS whether the existing charging mechanism in the PLMN where a disaster condition applies can be reused for collection of charging information.
+The area covered by the shared RAN can correspond to one or more presence reporting areas (PRAs).
+The PRA IDs assigned to the PRAs are preconfigured in the CHF, AMF, and PCF.

 6.18.2 Impacts on existing nodes and functionality

 NG-RAN